 In-Class Essays: Students will write four in-class essays throughout the semester, the first being a diagnostic evaluation that will not be graded.
 The subsequent three in-class essays will each be worth 5% of the overall grade for a total of 15%.
 In-class essays missed will be lowered by one letter grade every day that they are late, including weekends.
-Note that I will only be available for make-up in-class essays on Mondays and Wednesdays.
+Note that I will only be available for make-up in-class essays during office hours or by appointment Monday through Thursday.